Why Toto Had to Search for a Sound Again on ‘Falling in Between’

 Yet even as Toto's sound expanded, time and circumstance conspired to thin the group's ranks.
 Lukather, Kimball, and drummer Simon Phillips faced a series of difficult tests in the period after Falling in Between's release, including Paich's retirement from the road and the declining health of bassist Mike Porcaro, who would bow out from touring the following year after being diagnosed with amyotrophic lateral sclerosis, or Lou Gehrig's disease.
 Out on the road supporting the album, Lukather found himself increasingly unable to think of the band he was leading as Toto.

-Paich's words proved prophetic in 2010, when Toto reunited for what were supposed to be a brief series of benefit gigs in support of Mike Porcaro, whose staggering healthcare costs loomed as his condition worsened (he died in 2015).
-With Williams back in the lineup again in place of Kimball, and Paich and Steve Porcaro back on board, Lukather felt the old spark again, and the band soldiered on — eventually returning original bassist David Hungate temporarily to the fold — for a burst of renewed activity that has since grown to include 2015's Toto XIV album.
+Paich's words proved prophetic in 2010, when Toto reunited for what were supposed to be a brief series of benefit gigs in support of Mike Porcaro, whose staggering healthcare costs loomed as his condition worsened.
+(He died in 2015.)
+With Williams back in the lineup again in place of Kimball, and Paich and Steve Porcaro back on board, Lukather felt the old spark again, and the band soldiered on — eventually returning original bassist David Hungate temporarily to the fold — for a burst of renewed activity that grew to include 2015's Toto XIV album.

-Kimball, meanwhile, returned to his solo career — but lest fans feel hurt on his behalf as the odd man out in the reunion, he's publicly insisted that no matter who's in the lineup, it's the songs that remain, and regardless of who's playing them, they're part of a history he continues to cherish.
+Kimball, meanwhile, returned to his solo career — but lest fans feel hurt on his behalf as the odd man out in the reunion, he's publicly insisted that no matter who's in the lineup, it's the songs that remain.
+Regardless of who's playing them, he said they're part of a history he continues to cherish.

 "Toto is Toto with or without me.
-They're standards," Kimball said.
+They're standards," Kimball later mused.
 "Number one for picking musicians to go on stage with the band, and their standards for recording and their standards for writing music - all of these things are top-notch and I love that band.
-I will love 'em forever and whether I'm there or not, they're my favorite band."
+I will love 'em forever – and whether I'm there or not, they're my favorite band."